 Unexpected or Unclear Charges

 This is one of the most frequently cited complaints.
 Families receive a final bill significantly higher than the original estimate, with charges added that were never discussed.
-Since 2021, funeral directors in the UK have been required to publish standardised price lists — including a Simple Funeral price — making unexpected charges increasingly hard to justify.
+Since 2021, funeral directors in the UK have been required to publish standardised price lists — including a Simple Funeral price — and by 2026 this is an established, enforceable standard.
+Unexpected charges that were never itemised or agreed in writing are increasingly hard to justify and may constitute a breach of consumer protection law.
 If you weren't given a clear, itemised estimate in writing before arrangements were confirmed, something has gone wrong.
+Use our funeral cost calculator to understand what a typical funeral should cost in your area.

 Poor Care of the Deceased